 But before you have students working on developing fluency, they need to know what it is, how they can improve it, and of course, what it sounds like.
 I truly believe that some direct instruction on reading fluency is key to student growth.

 Each year, I start out with a few mini lesson on reading fluency.
 You could do these fluency lessons all in one day, but I find it more effective to really focus on one element of fluency each day for a week and then combine it all.
 These mini lessons only need to take 10 minutes with five minutes or so of practice.
 I use my Fluency Task Cards in all of the lessons.
-Since we use them so frequently in centers, it’s a good way to get them started.
-At the end of this post, you can get a free set of fluency task cards specifically designed to use with each of these lessons.
+Since we use them so frequently in centers, it’s a good way to start.
 Everything you need to implement these five days of fluency lessons is completely FREE.

 If you’d like to make your anchor chart look like mine, you can download the printable elements for free HERE, but again, please make sure you make it an interactive experience with your students… especially the handwritten part!